Cardano-After-Dark/dred/src/client/temp/dred-client.api.md

     authSub?: ChannelSubscriptionListener;
     // (undocumented)
     availableNeighborhoods: string[];
+    // Warning: (ae-forgotten-export) The symbol "BookmarkStorage" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    bookmarkStorage: BookmarkStorage;
     // (undocumented)
     channels: ChanId[];
     // Warning: (ae-forgotten-export) The symbol "ChannelSubscriptionListener" needs to be exported by the entry point index.d.ts